Patient: Doctor put hand down my pants - National - NZ Herald News

 "I noticed a stunned look on Dr Lim's face.
 It's like I can equate it to a child being caught with his hand in a cookie jar.

-The male said he was then moved by Lim to an enclosed, darkened room to "sleep".
+The man said he was then moved by Lim to an enclosed, darkened room to "sleep".

-The male said he didn't expect a doctor to do that, stating "Everyone trusts a doctor."
+The man said he didn't expect a doctor to do that, stating "Everyone trusts a doctor".

 "We anticipate that it's likely each of these four young men recognised that when they came into the consultation they knew that he was demonstrably, overtly as I say, a gay person."

+McKinley said she was in shock and the most startling thing to report was the fact she thought the patient had been sexually assaulted.

+She added she was told not to say anything to anybody before speaking to police.

-The court heard from emergency medicine expert Dr Craig Ellis yesterday who testified Medazolam was "used extensively" in the emergency department at Hawke's Bay Hospital and was given to patients to alleviate their anxiety and give them a "form of amnesia".
+The court heard from emergency medicine expert Dr Craig Ellis yesterday, who testified Midazolam was "used extensively" in the emergency department at Hawke's Bay Hospital and was given to patients to alleviate their anxiety and give them a "form of amnesia".

+Having formerly headed the Hawke's Bay Hospital's emergency department, Ellis testified the department followed stringent protocol of having at least two people present at all times during procedures for the safety of both the patient and the doctor.

-Dr Ellis said while hallucinations did occur, he had administered the drug hundreds of time and never knowlingly had a patient suffer hallucinations of a sexual nature.
+He said while hallucinations did occur, he had administered the drug hundreds of time and never knowingly had a patient suffer hallucinations of a sexual nature.

 The trial is set to continue into next week.